Kaleab213/Kaleab213/README.md

 - 👋 Hi, I’m Kaleab Tibebu
-- 👀 I’m interested in Machine Learning and Arteficial Intelligence
+- 👀 I’m interested in Flutter and Web development
-- 🌱 I’m currently learning Unsupervised Machine Learning and Introduction to AI
+- 🌱 I’m currently learning Backend Web development and Machine Learning
 - 💞️ I’m looking to collaborate on any projects related to ML, AI, python, flutter or web development
 - 📫 How to reach me ... @kaleabtibebu400@gmail.com